sutianyuan/Integrated-Estimation-and-Optimization-in-Dynamic-Mean-Variance-Portfolio-Selection/README.md

 Each experiment folder contains `code/`, `figures/`, `tables/`, and `docs/`.
 Its README records the  key parameters, main outputs.

 The six unified main-experiment panels in each main experiment's `figures/` directory are the current main-paper figure materials.
 Sensitivity figures and paper-facing tables are online-appendix materials.
-CSV validation and audit tables are retained for provenance.